forensic-architecture/mtriage/README.md

 # mtriage

+### NB: currently unstable, in active development, and should not be used in production

 ##### scrape and analyse media on the web

 mtriage is a command-line application that scrapes and analyses public domain media. mtriage is developed by [Forensic Architecture](https://forensic-architecture.org), and is intended for use by open source research agencies, journalists, and activists.